-Whilst MPPs should operate independently, the holistic nature of the ecosystems approach that functions most effectively with representation from all marine users and, where necessary, multiple representatives from a single sector should be encouraged.
-For instance, regular consultation and engagement with the public and existing management groups, such as Inshore Fisheries Groups (IFGs) and local forums, as well as the devolved Crown Estate, is important.
-We support the Scottish Government's Inshore Fisheries Strategy, which focuses on 'embedding inshore fisheries management into wider marine planning'30.
-Integrating the spatial management and monitoring component for fisheries will secure local knowledge and data input during plan development but it will also help identify potential conflicts and enable a process for addressing them.
-It will also be crucial for adjacent MPPs to liaise regularly and ensure cross boundary cooperation and consistency in the objectives of neighbouring RMPs.
-Many environmental data parameters (e.g. oceanographic information, migratory marine species) and marine industries (e.g. shipping, fisheries) will incorporate or generate data that will span more than one region making co-operation even more important.
+consultation and engagement with the public The SIMSP has been perceived by users as a valuable asset which makes Shetland 'a more and existing management groups, such as Inshore Fisheries Groups (IFGs) and local attractive place to come' for developers, mitigates forums, as well as the devolved Crown environmental impacts and offers economic gain through conservation measures.
+As marine Estate, is important.
+We support the Scottish planning continues to develop in Shetland, Government's Inshore Fisheries Strategy, identifying opportunities for marine ecosystem which focuses on 'embedding inshore fisheries enhancement, here and throughout future management into wider marine planning30. regional marine plans, would be welcomed.
+The Integrating the spatial management and importance of drawing on the experience of other monitoring component for fisheries will secure RMPs cannot be emphasized enough and MPPs, local knowledge and data input during plan once established, should look to the lessons development but it will also help identify learned and varying approaches of the Shetland potential conflicts and enable a process for and Clyde pilot plans^{27,28}, and the pilot Pentland addressing them.
+It will also be crucial for adjacent MPPs to liaise regularly and ensure Firth and Orkney Waters Marine Spatial Plan29 as cross boundary cooperation and consistency in the objectives of neighbouring RMPs.
+Many environmental data parameters (e.g. Whilst MPPs should operate independently, the oceanographic information, migratory marine species) and marine industries (e.g. shipping, functions most effectively with representation fisheries) will incorporate or generate data that from all marine users and, where necessary, multiple representatives from a single sector will span more than one region making coshould be encouraged.
+For instance, regular operation even more important.